yffenim/effy/index.md

 # Hi, I'm Effy.

 # `whoami`

 ### I am a software developer, cybersecurity consultant, personal trainer, and founder of an NGO that offers Consent education.

+# `ls`

+Currently brainstorming on **Prophecy**: https://write.as/riwq8jhgr1j0tw6q.md

-**I'm looking for introductions to people/entities working on fighting the status quo of surveillance capitalism** in tech so I can devote my life's work to this sphere.
+Currently looking for **introductions to people/entities working on fighting the status quo of surveillance capitalism** in tech.

 Not sure what surveillance capitalism is?